Nikolay-Kha/PyCNC/README.md

 pin map for project.

 # Hardware
 Currently, this project supports Raspberry Pi 1-3.
-Tested with RPI2.
+Tested with RPI2 and RPI3.
 But there is a way to add new boards.
 See [hal.py](./cnc/hal.py) file.
-_Note: Current Raspberry Pi implementation uses the same resources as on board GPU(memory).
-So video output will not work with this project.
-Use ssh connection to board.
-And do not connect HDMI cable, otherwise project would not run.
-Probably, increasing of GPU dedicated memory(at least to 64 MB) could solve it and allow to work project and GPU together, but it was never tested._
+_Note: Current Raspberry Pi implementation uses the same resources as on board 3.5 mm jack(PWM module), so do not use it.
+HDMI audio works._

 # Usage
 Just clone this repo and run `./pycnc` from repo root.
 It will start in